dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 [Gatsby](https://www.gatsbyjs.org/) is a modern static content generator for [React](https://reactjs.org/) and it boasts an [impressive list](https://www.gatsbyjs.org/features/#legend) of out-the-box features.
 There are alternatives to Gatsby, like [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/) and [Hexo](https://hexo.io/), [among others](https://www.staticgen.com/).
 Generally speaking there is one emerging for each preferable language stack.
 Traditionally, static site generators let you generate content for the web as HTML that can be cached, instead of compiling the HTML on request.

-Before static site generators, a lot of us would have relied on software such as [Wordpress](https://wordpress.org/), [Drupal](https://www.drupal.org/) or services like [Squarespace](https://www.squarespace.com/) to allow us to both manage and deliver our content to the internet.
+Before static site generators, a lot of us would have relied on software such as [WordPress](https://wordpress.org/), [Drupal](https://www.drupal.org/) or services like [Squarespace](https://www.squarespace.com/) to allow us to both manage and deliver our content to the internet.
 Typically, they work by generating each page on-demand.
 They would get the content from a database and render it using a template engine.
 The problems can be reliability *AND* speed, everything you want from your website!
-If a developer introduced a bug in his wordpress plugin, you might encounter downtime or unexpected errors and for most sites this is completely unnecessary.
+If a developer introduced a bug in his WordPress plugin, you might encounter downtime or unexpected errors and for most sites, this is completely unnecessary.
 A simple plugin update could introduce problems in security and performance.

 A static site generator flips the entire process around.
 It generates all the pages on the site, once any changes have been made, ready for deployment.
 Static sites are more easy to secure as there are no working parts to exploit.
 Scaling is less of a consideration as there is no more overhead to a request than the delivery of already generated content.
 Read more about [static sites vs dynamic sites](https://www.webceo.com/blog/static-website-vs-dynamic-website-which-is-better-for-seo/) if you're still not convinced that static sites might just be the answer to [a lot of your problems](https://moz.com/learn/seo/page-speed).